zz-systems/zacc/README.md

 #include "kernels/mandelbrot.hpp"
 ```

-You need the specify this file (or files) to the build system through the KERNELS parameter:
+You need the specify this file (or files) to the build system through the KERNELS parameter, like shown below for the **zacc.examples** project:

 ```cmake
 zacc_add_dispatched_executable(zacc.examples